tempacc-melk/Discord-Bot/README.md

 <h3>Embeds.js content</h3>

-1. GenerateEmbed: [wip] This allows posting a embed message, depending on what parameters are passed on and the embed message formatted accordingly<br />
+1. GenerateEmbed: This allows posting a embed message, depending on what parameters are passed on and the embed message formatted accordingly<br />
 2. RulesEmbed: This is posting the entirety of the rules depending on which language has been selected<br />

 <h3>Bot-config.js content</h3>

 1. InitializeLaunch: This function runs on the start and checks if all the basic folder and files are existing if not they will be created<br />
-2. DetectOwnerInput: This function is for the Bot configuration without any commands [wip]<br />
+2. DetectOwnerInput: This function is for the Bot configuration without any commands<br />
+3. AdjustSettings: Variables will be changed from the settings.json file.<br />
-3. ChangeAllowlistStatus: Change the Allowlist status from allowed to denied and which site is added or removed from the list<br />
+4. ChangeAllowlistStatus: Change the Allowlist status from allowed to denied and which site is added or removed from the list<br />
-4. AddItemToAllowlist: Adds a item to the Allowlist<br />
+5. AddItemToAllowlist: Adds a item to the Allowlist<br />
-5. RemoveItemFromAllowlist: Removes a item from the Allowlist<br />
+6. RemoveItemFromAllowlist: Removes a item from the Allowlist<br />
+7. CheckTheDatabase: Creates a sqlite3 database with multiple tables<br />
 <br />

 <h2>Future plans</h2>

-1. My future plans is the create a enviroment where the person launching this bot can configurate it via writing in a channel or with commands.
+1. [Works to a certain degree|wip] My future plans is the create a enviroment where the person launching this bot can configurate it via writing in a channel or with commands.
    To be more precise - the owner should be allowed to configurate all settings without having coding knowledge.<br />
    There are mulitple options on how to handle it.<br />
    - With Commands: This means all configuration will be handled with commands<br />